Nick7244/Nick7244.github.io/projects/index.md

 - ROS
 - Gazebo Simulation

 This project was part of my Master's course work.
 The aim was to control the UR5 robotic arm to sort packages in a manufacturing setting.
 We utilized [Constrained Nonlinear Optimization](https://en.wikipedia.org/wiki/Nonlinear_programming) to generate optimal trajectories for the UR5 with built in obstacle avoidance.
 We then utilized a [Nonlinear Backstepping Controller](https://en.wikipedia.org/wiki/Backstepping) to follow the optimized trajectories.
-The proect was developed on a simulated UR5 using ROS & Gazebo.
+The project was developed on a simulated UR5 using ROS & Gazebo.

 <p align="center">
 <strong>Simulated UR5 Box Sorting Trajectory Tracking</strong>